AmirulAndalib/setup-ipsec-vpn/docs/ikev2-howto.md

      phase2alg=aes256-sha2_256,aes_gcm-null,aes128-sha1,aes256-sha1,aes128-sha2,aes256-sha2
    ```
 1. In the same file `/etc/ipsec.d/ikev2.conf`, change `pfs=no` to `pfs=yes`.
-1. Save the file and run `sudo service ipsec restart`.
+1. Save the file and run `service ipsec restart`.
-1. In the generated `.mobileconfig` client config file, find and replace the following sections with these new values:
+1. Edit `/opt/src/ikev2.sh` on the VPN server.
+Find and replace the following sections with these new values:
    ```
            <key>ChildSecurityAssociationParameters</key>
            <dict>